 Chia-Jung Tsay is an Associate Professor with tenure in the UCL School of Management.
 She examines the psychology behind decision-making, especially when it comes to selecting (and evaluating) candidates.
 One of her streams of research revealed a counterintuitive result: that while we think we prefer those who work hard to achieve success (“strivers”), we actually prefer people with in-born abilities (“naturals”).
 In another stream of work, Tsay revealed that test subjects are able to pick out winners of music competitions simply from watching silent video clips of the performers—which means that visual cues based on appearance and expectation are often prioritized over other, seemingly more germane information.

 Tsay’s work has been featured in The Atlantic, The Boston Globe, The Economist, Forbes, Harvard Business Review, Nature, Scientific American, TIME, The Wall Street Journal, WIRED, and on ABC, BBC, NPR, and many others.
 Tsay graduated Phi Beta Kappa with an A.B. in Psychology and an A.M. in History of Science from Harvard.
 As a classical pianist, Tsay has performed at venues including Carnegie Hall, Lincoln Center, and the U.S. Embassy.
 She holds degrees from the Juilliard School and the Peabody Conservatory of the Johns Hopkins University, where she later served as faculty.
-Tsay received a Ph.D. in Organizational Behavior and Psychology with a secondary Ph.D. field in Music from Harvard University, and previously taught at the Wharton School of the University of Pennsylvania.
+Tsay received a Ph.D. in Organizational Behavior and Psychology with a secondary Ph.D. field in Music from Harvard University, and has previously taught at Oxford, and the Wharton School of the University of Pennsylvania.

 “I really enjoyed your talk!
 Your insights are analysis are fascinating.”Enrollment Management Association